EpeR1/munin-unifi/README.md

       env.retry         -   Number of retry after failed/time out SNMP requets.
       env.maxproc       -   Maximum nuber of child processes (for SNMP get) env.devnetw       -   The network of the APs.
 (It is expreimental yet.)
+      env.resolvdup     -   Clarify if Ap is duplicated (Listed via hostname at "devices", and also is in "devnet" network/mask)

 For example: